theuggla/lysande-jekyll-theme/README.md

 It is intended to be used with a _projects folder, where markdown documents representing your projects can be stored.
 Without the _projects folder, it is possible to use it as a blog with _posts only.

+For sharing in line with Open Graph, include an image named 'share.png' in your /assets directory.

 ### _config.yml
 The theme supports usernames to various social media sites.
-If you add in any of these usernames in your confic file, an icon will appear in your header that links to that account.
+If you add in any of these usernames in your config file, an icon will appear in your header that links to that account.

-The suported usernames and the format for recording them in the config file are as follows:
+The supported usernames and the format for recording them in the config file are as follows:

 ```yaml
 email: yourName